bow-simulation/virtualbow-website/docs/contributing.md

 If you have used this program to design a real bow, let me know how well the simulation matches reality.
 The draw curve of a bow for example is fairly easy to obtain.

-However, many of the simulation results are difficult to measure for most people, material stresses for example.
+However, many of the simulation results are much more difficult to measure, material stresses for example.
-So if you happen to have access to advanced laboratory equipment (things like strain gauges, acceleration sensors, a high speed camera, a tension testing machine, etc.) your help would be extremely valuable for this project.
+So if you happen to have access to advanced equipment (things like strain gauges, acceleration sensors, a high speed camera, a tension testing machine, etc.) your help would be extremely valuable for this project.

 ### Documentation

-Make sure that the User Manual and/or the Technical Documentation are as complete and comprehensible as they can be.
+Help to make sure that the User Manual and/or the Technical Documentation are as complete and comprehensible as they can be.
 These documents also need to be kept up to date with new releases of Bow Simulator.
 Someone with an outside perspective would be a great help here.